NafisaRakh/Module_3-Election-analysis/README.md

 **Diana DeGette**, who received **272,892** number of votes, **73.8%** of the total votes cast in the election.**

 ### To provide you a business proposal to the election commission on those scripts can be used with modifications for any Election.
+While reading the election results from each row inside the for loop, writing a script that gets the county name from each row.